1. Cincinnati Bengals: Joe Burrow, QB, LSU

 Fantasy Fit: Swift can be an RB1 immediately.
 He does not need many touches to get his numbers.
 A Swift and Howard backfield could work out well but Swift would be the back to own in fantasy football.

 19. Las Vegas Raiders (from Chicago Bears): Xavier McKinney, S, Alabama

-The Raiders could use some more help across the board on defense, but McKinney is too good of a prospect to pass up at this point.
+The Raiders could use some more help across the board on defense but McKinney is too good of a prospect to pass up at this point.
 McKinney is very good in the run game and is excellent in man coverage.
 He does a solid job finding lanes to the ball carrier, and he will make a lot of big tackles.